Chelsea486MHz/AlmaLinux-BP-028/README.md

 * **Configure CA certificate for rsyslog remote logging (R43)**: It is up to the user to configure the TLS certificates to match their infrastructure.

-* **Add noexec option to /boot (R12)**: FALSE POSITIVE.
-The flag is there, but has the `noauto` flag so OpenSCAP can't validate the rule.

-* **Add nosuid option to /boot (R12)**: FALSE POSITIVE.
-The flag is there, but has the `noauto` flag so OpenSCAP can't validate the rule.

 * **Enable the deny_execmem SELinux Boolean (R67)**: FALSE POSITIVE.
 The boolean is set to on and can be checked with `getsebool -a | grep deny_execmem`.

 * **Set SSH Idle Timeout Interval (R29)**: FALSE POSITIVE.
 The interval is set in the OpenSSH server configuration file.

 * **Set SSH Client Alive Count Max (R29)**: FALSE POSITIVE.
 The count is set in the OpenSSH server configuration file.

-* **Configure Polyinstantiation of /tmp Directories (R39)**: Polyinstantiation configuration is not persistent on a TMPFS.
-The /tmp parition is a TMPFS.

-## Known bugs:

-* SELinux prevents the firewalld systemd unit from starting.
-Investigations underway.